-The below table shows the compensation from the Company and our subsidiaries booked as cost related to our executive directors in the 2021 fiscal year.
+The below table shows the compensation from the Company and our subsidiaries booked as cost related to our executive directors in the 2022 fiscal year.
 Amounts are in euro.

-Name and title Fixed remuneration Variable r emuneration Base salary Fees Fringe benefits One-year variable Multi-year variable (1) Extraordinary items Pension expense Total remuneration Proportion of fixe variable remune Emmanuel Grenier, Fixed: 40.3% CEO 450,000.00 120,000.00 - 225,000.00 450,000.00 168,750.00 - 1,413,750.00 Variable: 59.7% Starrage (2) Fixed: 56.7% Steven Geers (2) 4,972.60 - - 2,447.12 1,356.16 - - 8,775.88 Variable: 43.3%
+Fixed remuneration V Variable remuneration Base salary Fees Fringe benefits One-year variable Multi-year variable Extraordinary items (1) Pension expense Total remuneration Proportion of fixed and variable remuneration - 1 Emmanuel Grenier, CEO 450 000,00 120 000,00 225 000,00 369 075,00 162 000,00 - 1 326 075,00 , 3,0% 7,0% Steven Geers 165 000,00 - 81 200,00 - - - 246 200,00 7,0% 3,0%

-- 1. The Executive Director's Multi-year variable is based upon a multi-year incentive plan, subject to presence condition as well as performance conditions, set and measured on an annual basis and paid following the determination of the achieved target amount.
-The key performance indicators relating to this multi-year variable scheme are set out below. - 2.
-Mr. Geers was appointed as replacement executive director on December 21, 2021.
+^{1.} The Executive Director's Multi-year variable is based upon a multi-year incentive plan, subject to presence condition as well as performance conditions, set and measured on an annual basis and paid following the determination of the achieved target amount.
+The key performance indicators relating to this multi-year variable scheme are set out below.

-The Board and the Nomination and Remuneration Committee are of the opinion that the selection of key performance indicators used for determining the CEO's variable compensation comprises an appropriate selection of incentives.
-More specifically, the key performance indicators incentivize the CEO to achieve the purposes as stated in our remuneration policy, by targeting a mixture of financial and non-financial metrics (GMV, trading profit, net financial debt); customer satisfaction (NPS, CDAV), long term strategic plans (services, and partnership development, technological knowhow) and CSR (% of women in management).
-As such the component parts of the variable compensation address all the Company's stakeholders and are aligned with its long term strategic goals.
-As indicated above, due to the short period between appointment of Steven Geers as replacement executive director and year-end 2021, no specific key performance indicators for variable compensation were set for Mr. Geers in relation to his position as replacement executive director in 2021.
+The Board and the Nomination and Remuneration Committee are of the opinion that the selection of key performance indicators used for determining the executive director's variable compensation comprises an appropriate selection of incentives.
+More specifically, the key performance indicators incentivize the executive director to achieve the purposes as stated in our remuneration policy, by targeting a mixture of financial and non-financial metrics; customer satisfaction, long term strategic plans (services, and partnership development, technological know-how) and CSR (% of women in management).
+As such the component parts of the variable compensation address all the Company's stakeholders and are aligned with its long-term strategic goals.

-The following table sets forth the key performance indicators for the year 2021 used to set the CEO's one year variable compensation concerning the performance in 2021.
-The target compensation to be achieved amounts to 50% of the CEO's 2021 base salary (450.000 euro), and is capped at 200% achievement rate.
-Due to the Company's and CEO's position within the Casino Group, the performance criteria combine Casino Group as well as Company related aspects.
-The performance against these objectives will be assessed by the Company's Nomination and Remuneration Committee and its Board, after which, all other things remaining equal, the variable remuneration will be paid out in 2022.
+The following table sets forth the key performance indicators for the year 2022 used to set the executive director's one year variable compensation concerning the performance in 2022.
+The target compensation to be achieved amounts to 30% of the executive director's base salary (165.000 euro), and is capped at 200% achievement rate.
+The performance against these objectives will be assessed by the Company's Nomination and Remuneration Committee and the Board, after which, all other things remaining equal, the variable remuneration will be paid out in 2023.